We got a question from a reader about the movement of the sunset or sunrise along the horizon, as Earth moves between seasons. He wrote:

 2) your latitude

-The sun’s movement along your horizon – at sunrise or sunset – is the most perceptible around the equinoxes and the least perceptible around the solstices.
+The sun’s movement along your horizon – at sunrise or sunset – is most perceptible around the equinoxes and least perceptible around the solstices.

 Also, the sun’s daily change of position along the horizon is greater the farther north or south you are from Earth’s equator.

-At 65 degrees north latitude (Fairbanks, Alaska), the sun also rises due east and sets due west on the day of the equinox.
-But two weeks later, on April 4, the sun rises and sets about 14 degrees north of due east and due west.
+At 65 degrees north latitude (Fairbanks, Alaska), the sun also rises and sets close to due east and due west on the day of the equinox.
+But two weeks later, on April 4, the sun rises and sets about 14 degrees north of due east and west.
 So, at this far-northern latitude, the sun moves about one degree (2 sun-diameters) along the horizon daily during this two-week period from the spring equinox to April 4.

 Check out this U.S. Naval Observatory website that provides the sun’s azimuth position – the horizon position – at sunrise and sunset for any day of the year (put in the desired number of days in the number of days box).
 Are you familiar with the concept of azimuth, whereby 0 degrees = due north, 90 degrees = due east, 180 degrees = due south and 270 degrees = due west?
 Find a brief description of azimuth, here.